 By contrast with chimpanzees, over 75% of the diet of human foragers is meat from hunting, which requires great skill that comes only from adult males who have learned those skills over a period of 30 years or more.
 In contrast to leaves and fruit, meat is higher quality food, rich in protein, and highly concentrated, but it is also more difficult to acquire.
 Hunted meat provides the nutrition necessary for the growth and maintenance of big brains that consume high levels of metabolic energy.
 And it is these big brains that are necessary for learning the skills necessary for successful hunting.

 Unlike chimpanzees, adult male human foragers must produce food for the feeding of women and children.
-Human children consume more food than they consume until about age 20.
-Human females consume more food than they consume throughout their childhood and their years of reproductive fertility.
+Human children consume more food than they produce until about age 20.
+Human females consume more food than they produce throughout their childhood and their years of reproductive fertility.
 Human females produce slightly more than they consume only after menopause and before old age.
 Human females can have shorter birth intervals than apes do, because human females get food subsidies from adult male hunters, so that mothers can care for two or more children at a time.
 Most of the production of food comes from adult males (ages 25-55) through hunting, who share their food with women and children.

 Tracking and killing wild game of many different species is an intellectually challenging problem that takes many years of social learning with a large brain that requires many years of growth.
 Consequently, both mothers and fathers must make many years of resource investments in the rearing and educating of their children before they can become productive contributors to reproductive fitness.